brooksbp/pic16f690-examples/README.md

 ## Run a program

-Wire up the PICkit 2 to the PIC16F690 (note the missing decoupling capacitor):
+Wire up the PICkit 2 to the PIC16F690.

 ![](https://i.postimg.cc/wjCZbywj/IMG-1332.jpg)

+Note that a decoupling capacitor should be placed between Vdd and Vss.
+We will add that later.

 Write a program ([empty.c](empty.c)) in C: